CORaleigh/imaps_angular/help/README.md

 - Point option is now the same as the "multipoint" option in the previous iMAPS.
 Single click on each property and double click to complete selection.
 - Can now long press on a property without going to the Property Select tool.
 #### Sketch
 - The sketch tool now supports setting the fill and line color, along with the width of the line.
 - Option to draw circles and rectangles
+#### Measure
+- The sketch tool now supports setting the fill and line color, along with the width of the line.
+- Option to draw circles and rectangles